On this Axis blog, we often bang on about the importance of quality - in fact it's point four in our top tips to look for in your chosen supplier.

 This is just one reason to consider switching supplier.
 We'd suggest this in itself is enough to make you decide to switch.
-But, if you're still on the fence, you should try our four minute test which will show you if it really is time to change.
+But, if you're still on the fence, you should try our four minute quiz which will show you if it really is time to change.

 Your current suppliers may be pretty good but if they aren't great it's time to look for someone new.